MultiTonic/thinking-dataset/prompts/02_most_recent_work.md

 1. **Created New Operation Classes:**
    - `GetDownloadUrls`: Handles retrieving the download URLs for dataset files.
    - `GetFileList`: Retrieves the list of files in the dataset.
+   - `Query`: Handles executing a query on the database.
+   - `FetchData`: Handles fetching data from the database.

 2. **Updated Tests:**
    - Created test files for `GetDownloadUrls` and `GetFileList` operations: